 Stay inside

 Most importantly, stay inside and stay warm.
 Limit your exposure to the elements as much as possible.
-If you or someone you know does not have shelter, direct them to one of Atlanta’s warming centers, which will be open 24 hours until Sunday, January 12, 2025, at noon.
+If you or someone you know does not have shelter, direct them to one of Atlanta’s warming centers, which will be open continuously until Wednesday, January 22 at 3:00 p.m.

 DO NOT TRAVEL IF AT ALL POSSIBLE.